NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 can be deduced.
 The algorithm described above can be found in the DnCParallelSolver.py, which implements a version of the algorithm that supports parallel execution.
-DnCSolver.py contains the DnC Solver class that calls the methods in DnCParallelSolver.py.
+DnCSolver.py contains the DnCSolver class that calls the methods in DnCParallelSolver.py.

 The sub-queries are created by bisecting the interval of one of the input neuron.
 NumTasksdecider.py contains different heuristics to decide which interval to bisect.
-The default heuristic involves randomly sampling points along each input dimension and compute the sum of the differences of the activation-function patterns between adjacent points.
-An-activation pattern of an input and a neural network is a bit vector where each bit represent whether a neuron in the network is active or not given the input.
-Intuitively, the heuristic above computes the infleunce of an input interval on the activation function of the network.
-And the bisection is conducted on the interval with the highest influence.
+The default heuristic involves randomly sampling points along each input dimension and compute the sum of the differences of the activation patterns between adjacent points.
+An activation pattern of an input and a neural network is a bit-vector where each bit represents whether a neuron in the network is active or not given the input.
+Intuitively, the heuristic above computes the influence of an input interval on the activation function of the network, and bisect the interval with the highest influence.

 Additional pieces of the code: